-Even though it's not a traditional family plan the savings with Mint still make it one of the cheapest iPhone plans for multiple users.
+Even though it's not a traditional family plan the savings with Mint Mobile still make it one of the cheapest iPhone plans for multiple users.
 You won't have to share data between lines and you can customize each line with the right amount of data for that family member.

 There's no question that Mint Mobile has the cheapest rates for individual users.
 You can pay about the same for a year of service as you'd normally pay for three months.
-Mint doesn't sell phones so be prepared to bring your own (which is a lot easier on your wallet anyway!).
+Mint doesn't sell phones so be prepared to bring your own device (which is a lot easier on your wallet anyway!).

 Best iPhone Plan For Kids: Tello

 The reason we like Tello plans for kids is that the customization options are extremely flexible.
-You can choose from no minutes to unlimited and no data up to 10 GB of high speed data per month, with several choices in between.
+You can choose from no minutes to unlimited and no data up to 10 GB of high-speed data per month, with several choices in between.
 So if your kids are younger you can save considerably by choosing a smaller plan.

 Tello operates on the Sprint network.
 Calls to Canada, China, and Mexico are included in your plan.
 You can also use your plan data to tether your other devices.

-Best Cheap Prepaid Plan for iPhones: Tello
+Best Cheap Prepaid iPhone Plan: Tello